 As with any other frying, don’t crowd the pan, however after making sure the outer batter was properly rolled on the breadcrumbs, I let it stand for about 5 mins before frying it.
 The kababs got fried properly.
 Add very little oil into a deep kadai if you want to save oil and fry these properly.

-I was really very glad that though this dish does sound to be lengthy you have a great dinner party starter and it is crispy golden on the outside and soft and tangy on the inside.
+I was really very glad that though this recipe does sound to be long, you have a great dinner party starter and it is crispy golden on the outside and soft and tangy on the inside.